Odra CLI

 Contract methods

-command.
+To interact with the contract methods, we can use the contract command.
 The Odra CLI automatically generates commands for each contract method, allowing us to call them directly by name.
-But first, we need to register the contract in the OdraCli
+But first, we need to register the contract in the OdraCli instance.

 Builder

-builder to create a CLI tool that can deploy the contract, call its methods, and run scenarios.
+Now, let's put everything together in the main function.
+We will use the OdraCli builder to create a CLI tool that can deploy the contract, call its methods, and run scenarios.

 use odra_cli::OdraCli;